kubakubakuba/webeval/docs/WebEval/dev/tasks.md

 	- `data_in` - data that will be passed to the task
 	- `data_out` - data that is expected as an output
 	- `description` - description of the input

-- `cache_max_size` - (optional), if set to some int number, sets the maximum size of the cache in the simulator (activates the cache settings in the evaluator)

-- `c_solution` - (optional), if set to true, the task is set to be solved in C, `Makefile` and file to be present during compile time may be needed.

 ### Simple preprocessor